Source: Colorado hiring Dolphins' Dorrell as coach

 Dorrell, who coached the Dolphins' receivers, will succeed Mel Tucker, who left the Buffaloes to become the head coach at Michigan State.

-Dorrell was the head coach at UCLA from 2003-07, where he led the Bruins to four bowl appearances and amassed a record of 35-27.
+Dorrell was the head coach at UCLA from 2003-07, where he led the Bruins to five bowl appearances and amassed a record of 35-27.
+He was fired at the end of the '07 season, despite the Bruins reaching a bowl game.

 Earlier this week, Kansas City Chiefs offensive coordinator Eric Bieniemy, a star running back at Colorado from 1987-90, withdrew his name from consideration for the job, ESPN confirmed.